20Harsha/saas-analytics-engineering-project/README.md

 ## Key Engineering Concepts Implemented

 ### 1. **Incremental Data Loading**
-   - Implemented in Python ingestion scripts using updated_at
+   - Implemented incremental extraction in Python using the `updated_at` column.
-   - Loads only new or changed records
+   - Only new or changed records are processed, avoiding full table reloads.
-   - Avoids full table reloads
+   - Raw tables use upsert logic to:
+     - Maintain one row per business key
+     - Prevent duplicates
+     - Ensure the latest record overwrites previous values

   Also implemented in dbt staging models using:
    - materialized = incremental
    - incremental_strategy = merge

-### 2. **Upsert Logic**
-Raw tables maintain:
-  - One row per business key
-  - No duplicates
-  - Latest record overwrites previous values

-### 3. **SCD Type 2 Snapshots (dbt)**
+### 2. **SCD Type 2 Snapshots (dbt)**
 Implemented for the users table:
 Tracks changes in:
   - email